nixpulvis/nixpulvis.github.io/_ramblings/2020-03-16-set-builder-notation.md

 I like to think someone would stop at this point and restructure the equations.
-Why am I operating on $$x$$ in $$\sqrt[3]{x}$$ before I even know what $$x$$ is.
+Why am I operating on $$x$$ in $$\sqrt[3]{x}$$ before I even know what $$x$$ is?!
 A quick glance, and you don't even notice it anymore, it's lost in the noise on the right.

 Finally, we come to what Python starts letting you do with their surprisingly